-The nbdeployutil utility is a command-line tool that can gather backup size data and create a licensing report.
-The command generates a Microsoft Excel spreadsheet to review.
-In NetBackup 8.1.2 and later, the nbdeployutil utility automatically gathers backup size data.
-You can then use this utility to:
+NetBackup Deployment Insights is a command-line tool that can gather backup size data and create a licensing report.
+The netbackup deployment insights command generates a Microsoft Excel spreadsheet to review.
+In NetBackup 8.1.2 and later, the tool automatically gathers backup size data.